One Year Intensive in Islamic and Arabic Studies

 • Arabic Sciences

-• The Arabic sciences component of the Arabic program is designed to teach the students the fundamental rules needed to understand the inner workings of the Arabic Language.
-Students will go through various texts in Arabic grammar and morphology.
+• The Arabic sciences component of the Arabic program is structured to equip students with the essential principles needed to comprehend the core mechanics of the Arabic language.
+Students will engage with a range of texts covering Arabic grammar and morphology, with their studies culminating in a comprehensive examination of Al-Ajrumiyyah.

 • Arabic Skills

-• The Arabic Skills component of the Arabic program is designed to assist the students in developing the essential skills of reading, writing, listening, and speaking.
-The main focus of this program will be on the reading comprehension skill, to train students to access the Quran without a translation and Islamic Arabic Literature.
+• The Arabic Skills component of the Arabic program is designed to help students develop essential language skills in reading, writing, listening, and speaking, with a particular emphasis on vocabulary building.
+The primary focus of this program is to enhance reading comprehension, enabling students to engage directly with the Quran and classical Islamic Arabic literature without relying on translations.
+The curriculum will utilize the Madina Reader series.

 Quranic Sciences (Ulum Al-Quran)